 A final reminder.
 Forming a DBA and linking that to the current operating entity only creates a new name for the business; it does NOT form a separate layer for liability or taxes.
-From a marketing perspective, it may make sense, but it also may make sense to form a separate legal entity.
-If you are just starting and testing two or three sources of income, it would make more sense to use one entity and wait until two or more take off to consider separating them.
+From a marketing perspective, it may make sense, but it also may make sense to create a separate legal entity.
+If you are just starting and testing two or three sources of income, it will make more sense to use one entity and wait until two or more take off to consider separating them.

 Should You File a DBA?

 Here are more situations and different recommendations to consider between forming a new entity or just a DBA linked to your current entity.
 For example, our business name is Nevada Corporate Planners, Inc, and we have a DBA filed, “NCP”, our initials.

 You are just starting your e-commerce business, already have a storefront business, and are involved in 2-3 different affiliate products.

 Should all be operated through the same LLC (or corporation), or should you have one entity for storefront sales opportunities and one for affiliate opportunities?
 Most likely, if you are starting both endeavors at the same time, it would be okay for both to be run through the same entity.
 Typically, an e-commerce business opportunity should not cause much product liability for your storefront business.

 In this situation, filing a DBA with your existing entity as the applicant would make sense.
-Don’t make the mistake of filing the DBA linked to your personal name, which is creating a sole proprietorship and there is no liability protection.
+Don’t make the mistake of filing the DBA linked to your name, which is creating a sole proprietorship, and there is no liability protection.

-Check-in after 6 months; if both are extremely profitable and successful, you may want to consider a separate entity.
+Check-in after six months; if both are incredibly profitable and successful, you may want to consider a separate entity.
 For most of you, one entity would be fine in this case.
 This does not necessitate any changes to the articles of an LLC.